spessasus/spessasynth_core/docs/extra/4-0-migration-guide.md

 All variables with `soundfont` in them have been renamed to use `soundBank` instead.
 This is done because spessasynth can load sound bank formats other than SoundFonts as well.

+## MIDI Patch System

+SpessaSynth 4.0 brings the full bank LSB support in the API.

+The system now operates on _MIDI Patches_ - a way of selecting MIDI presets using 4 properties, compatible with GM, GS, XG and GM2.
+ The existing MIDI files will continue to work as the preset selection system has been fine-tuned for various types of MIDI files.

+The properties are explained below.

+### program

+The MIDI program number, from 0 to 127.

+### bankLSB

+Bank LSB controller, 0 to 127.
+This is mostly used in XG and GM2 for selecting variations of instruments, much like MSB in GS.

+Note that the SF2 format does not support writing the bank LSB number so the `wBank` is still interpreted as both and flattened when writing.

+### bankMSB

+This is what the previous `bank` used to be, but it's now properly split up.

+It is used for sound variation in GS, and for channel type in XG and GM2.
+This means that with bank MSB of 127 for example, a channel in XG mode will turn into a drum channel.

+### isGMGSDrum

+This flag is exclusive to GM and GS systems.
+These don't use bank MSB as a drum flag.
+GM has channel 9 hardcoded as drums, and GS has a system exclusive for setting them.
+This allows XG and GS drums to coexist in a single sound bank and can be thought of as bank 128 in SF2.

 ## MIDI